schmitch/akka-pg/README.md

 ## TODO:

-- [ ] correct Backpressure (i.e. if query is in progress, all other queries need to block the future/promise), at the moment it will just fail with a `BufferOverflowException`.
+- [ ] correct Backpressure, currently it will fail with an overflow, however the correct implementation would backpressure/drop upstream (and or throttle)
 - [ ] Java API
 - [ ] Tests
 - [ ] More complete API, i.e. Prepared Statements (and their return), Statements with Return, Transactions